btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Improve Airgap

 ##### Option A: Write Data to CD/DVD instead of USB Drive
-DVDs are less able to execute malware on your computer.
+DVDs are less able to execute malware on your computer

-##### Option B: Use a QR-Code Airgap
-This is not currently documented.
-Pull requests with clarification are welcome.
-Specter-Desktop can receive this info via QR-code airgap.

 ## Improve Seed Generation